htrantrung29-coder/ml-on-aws-workshop/content/1-Worklog/1.9-Week9/_index.md

 ---

 #### Reason
-- The old AWS account was lost (forgotten password / locked), unable to access for finalizing the report and demo.
+- The old AWS account was lost (locked), unable to access for finalizing the report and demo.
 - Decided to create a new account and redo all steps from scratch, focusing on not using high-quota services (Processing Job, Training Job, Pipelines) to ensure successful execution.

 #### Tasks Done